The representation of spacetime through time functions

-The validity of the reverse triangle inequality for $\tau$ when some pair does not belong to $\le$ is clear save for the case when the pair is $(x,z)$.
+The validity of the reverse triangle inequality for $\tau$ when some pair does not belong to $\le$ is clear except possibly when the pair is $(x,z)$.
 In this case $(x,y)$ or $(y,z)$ do not belong to $\le$ otherwise $(x,z)$ would belong to it, and so the left hand side is $-\infty$ and the inequality holds.
 If all pairs belong to $\le$ the inequality follows from the reverse triangle inequality for $d$.

 For the converse, suppose that $(X,\mathscr{T},\tau)$ is a spacetime.
 As $\tau$ is upper semi-continuous the set $\le:=\{\tau \ge 0\}$ is closed.
 The reverse triangle inequality for $\tau$ implies that $\le$ is transitive.
 The condition $\tau(x,x)\ge 0$ implies $x\le x$, i.e.\ reflexivity of $\le$ (by the reverse triangle inequality $\tau(x,x)=0$ or $\tau(x,x)=+\infty$).